-After completion of the course, the student should be able to
+After successful completion of this course, the students will be able to:

-- CO1: Illustrate the role of mechanical engineering and its technologies in various sectors and knowledge of engineering materials.
-[K2] - CO2: Explain the basics of various manufacturing processes and thermal engineering and its applications.
-[K2] - CO3: Describe the working of different powerplants, mechanical power transmission systems and basics of robotics and its applications.
-[K3]
+- CO1: Illustrate the role of mechanical engineering and its technologies in various sectors and knowledge of engineering materials. - CO2: Explain the basics of various manufacturing processes and thermal engineering and its applications. - CO3: Describe the working of different powerplants, mechanical power transmission systems and basics of robotics and its applications.

-Introduction to Mechanical Engineering: Role of Mechanical Engineering in Industries and Society - Mechanical Engineering Technologies in different sectors such as Energy, Manufacturing, Automotive, Aerospace and Marine Engineering.
+INTRODUCTION TO MECHANICAL ENGINEERING: Role of Mechanical Engineering in Industries andSociety - Mechanical Engineering Technologies in different sectors such as Energy, Manufacturing, Automotive, Aerospace and Marine Engineering.

-Engineering Materials - Basics of Metals (Ferrous & Non-ferrous), Ceramics, Composites, Smart materials.
+ENGINEERING MATERIALS - Basics of Metals (Ferrous & Non-ferrous), Ceramics, Composites, Smart materials.

-Manufacturing Processes: Basics of - Principles of Casting, Forming and joining processes, Machining, Introduction to CNC machines, 3D printing, and Smart manufacturing.
+MANUFACTURING PROCESSES: Basics of - Principles of Casting, Forming and joining processes, Machining, Introduction to CNC machines, 3D printing, and Smart manufacturing.
+THERMAL ENGINEERING: Basics of - working principle of Boilers, Otto cycle, Diesel cycle,

-Thermal Engineering: Basics of - working principle of Boilers, Otto cycle, Diesel cycle, Refrigeration and air-conditioning cycles, IC engines, 2-Stroke and 4-Stroke engines, SI/CI Engines, Components of Electric and Hybrid Vehicles.
+Refrigeration and air-conditioning cycles, IC engines, 2-Stroke and 4-Stroke engines, SI/CI Engines, Components of Electric and Hybrid Vehicles.